daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 - Secondary/Special Secondary Education Type

-Home Credit should:

-- Focus on Working income type, Married couples, Secondary/High school education background of applicants as the first priority and the main customer target

-- Secondary customer target should be Commercial Associates, Single/Not Married customers, High School
+- Home Credit should focus on Working income type (rejected 748, 49% of rejected cases), Married couples (approved 2/3 of cases), Secondary/High school education (73% of approved cases) background of applicants as the first priority & the main customer target.
+Secondary customer targets should be Commercial Associates, Single/Not Married customers, High School.

 ## Hive